noloader/cryptopp-autotools/README.md

 If working on the GCC Compile Farm then you may need exta steps for systems like AIX.
 AIX offers updated Autoconf and Automake in `/opt/freeware/bin/`; and offers Libtool in `/opt/cfarm/libtool-2.4.2/bin/`.
 Both `bin/` need to be on path.
 When running `autoreconf` you must `autoreconf --force --install --include=/opt/cfarm/libtool-2.4.2/share/aclocal/`.

 # Integration
 The Autotools submodule integrates with the Crypto++ library.
 The submodule removes the library's `GNUmakefile` and `GNUmakefile-cross`.
-In the future we plan to overwrite the library's `config.h` and produce a n installation specific `config.h`.
+In the future we plan to overwrite the library's `config.h` and produce an installation specific `config.h`.

 The library's `GNUmakefile` and `GNUmakefile-cross` were modified to clean the artifacts produced by Autotools.
 To clean the directory after running Autotools perform a `git checkout GNUmakefile` followed by a `make -f GNUmakefile distclean`.